Why carry an IDP while driving in Germany?

 Drunk driving can trigger severe road accidents.
 It is one of the primary reasons for accidents that occur on the roads.
 For the first offense, a blood alcohol level of 0.5-1.09 per mm and a positive result in a drug test when driving in Germany can get you a fine of €500 and a 1-month suspension of your license.

-Obey the Speed Limit of the Road
+Obey the Speed Limits of the Bangladesh Roads

 Like any other country, driving in Germany over the speed limit indicated is prohibited.
 Germany has this federal-controlled highway system called Autobahn.
 It is widely known for having no federally mandated speed limit for some classes of vehicles.
 Unless stated in the road signs while driving in Germany, the speed limit in driving in Germany is 130 km/h for motorways, 100 km/h for main roads, and 50 km/h for urban areas.